Brooks Robinson: Everyday player, MVP (1960–1965)

 After two straight second-place finishes, the Orioles slumped to seventh place in the league in 1962, but Robinson had another fine year.
 In consecutive games on May 6 and 9, Robinson hit a grand slam, one of six major leaguers ever to have done so at the time.
 In August, he had eight straight hits over a three-game span.
 Sports Illustrated proclaimed him "the best third baseman in the league."
-He batted higher than .300 for the first time (.303) and topped 20 home runs (23), recording 86 RBI as he was named the Most Valuable Oriole for the second time.
+He batted higher than .300 for the first time (.303) and topped 20 home runs (23), recording 86 RBIs as he was named the Most Valuable Oriole for the second time.
 Robinson got off to an excellent start offensively to the 1963 season, and had hits in both of his at bats in that year's All-Star Game.
 Overall, his offensive production diminished, as he batted just .219 after the All-Star break, and saw a streak of 462 consecutive games played come to an end when manager Billy Hitchcock benched him in an attempt to improve his hitting.
 For the year, he batted .251 with 11 home runs and 67 RBI.

 Robinson spent extra time in 1964 spring training practicing offense with hitting coach Gene Woodling.
 The coach encouraged Robinson to stop swinging at bad pitches, and Robinson started using a slightly heavier bat.
 Against the Yankees early in the year, he made what Wilson said "was generally agreed to be the play of the year," diving to stop a hard-hit ground ball off the bat of Bobby Richardson and throwing him out while still seated on the ground.
-With the Orioles, Yankees, and White Sox in a three-way race for the pennant, Robinson batted .464 with 28 RBI from September 7 through the end of the season, though the Orioles again finished behind the Yankees.
+With the Orioles, Yankees, and White Sox in a three-way race for the pennant, Robinson batted .464 with 28 RBIs from September 7 through the end of the season, though the Orioles again finished behind the Yankees.
 The Orioles honored him with a "Brooks Robinson Night" late in the season, which the ballplayer said "will always remain one of the great moments of my life."
 Maxwell Kates of the Society for American Baseball Research said "Robinson had perhaps his best season in 1964."
 Playing all but two innings of Baltimore's 163-game season, Robinson hit for a .317 batting average with 28 home runs.
 He led the league with 118 RBI, winning the AL MVP Award.
 For much of 1965, Robinson batted over .300 again, though his average fell to .297 by the end of the year.
-He led Baltimore in batting average and RBI (80).
+He led Baltimore in batting average and RBIs (80).